rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Visualization Code

+Remove spaces from footnotes

 Quote on their differences
 Definitions, then gene and genome editing
 Then time line

 Include present Metaculus questions on gene-editing in a list, along with the most relevant ones predictions in a foonotes

+Add the precautionary principle
+Dont include a section on your forecasts
 -->

 <!-- https://www.metaculus.com/questions/10630/?invite=g2UBTF -->